-- GI 65 To require the use of native trees, shrubs and grasses in landscaping proposals and promote the re-use of existing topsoil and subsoils within landscaping plans in both public and private open space areas to allow the preservation of the native seed bank within landscaping schemes. - GI 66 To require that all proposals for open space and landscape design to include biodiversity conservation and enhancement measures. - GI 67 Require that any developments retaining semi-natural habitats set out clear commitments to managing these areas to maximise their visual amenity and ecological value. - GI 68 Require the effective control of invasive species within the Planning Scheme Area.
-In order to achieve this, landowners will be required to work with the Council to develop a strategic approach to controlling invasive species throughout these lands.
+- GI 65 To require the use of native trees, shrubs and grasses in landscaping proposals and promote the re-use of existing topsoil and subsoils within landscaping plans in both public and private open space areas to allow the preservation of the native seed bank within landscaping schemes. - To require that all proposals for open space and landscape design to include biodiversity conservation and enhancement measures.